Utilities for handling handler parameters.

 -

 The function attempts to convert each parameter in the JSON object params to the corresponding type in Args and returns them as a tuple.
-It uses std::index_sequence
+It uses std::index_sequence to unpack the indices and access the corresponding parameters in params.

 We support two types of handler functions: